meemo/libugomemo/README.md

 The assumptions that will be made are:

 - The target toolchain has a compiler compatible with ANSI C code
-- The target is capable of floating point math (for some functions)
+- The target is capable of floating point math (for some features)
-- The target has fixed width datatypes (i.e. is byte addressed)
-  - This is unlikely to change due to how this affects structs and due to how uncommon it is.

 The following are additional low priority goals that may or may not be implemented in the future: